-74 Legislative text

-Article 22 - Requirements relating to transparency

-ulation.
-The information required by point (a) of the first subparagraph of Article 7(1) shall be made to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or
+22.5.
+The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
+The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
+The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form. [...]

-STS criteria

-74. The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be ma de available before pricing at least in draft or initial form.

-Verified?
-Yes

-PCS Comment

-See comments in 72 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines